kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 #### Icon: X= Y= ICON=

 Draws an image, usually a png-file, at position x and y.
 The file name must be specified with ICON.
-The file is searched for in the iconpath.
+The file is searched for in the icon-path.

 Example:
 <pre>